 16. Whilst manufacturers have found it possible to establish the durability of specific battery implementations sufficiently to bring the products to market with some degree of confidence that normal provisions for customer satisfaction and warranty terms are being met, not every manufacturer is establishing durability in the same way.
 Manufacturers employ a wide variety of testing regimes often tailored to specific product configurations, applications, customer groups, and geographic considerations.

 17. To reduce the effect of capacity degradation on range, manufacturers may choose to slightly oversize a PEV or OVC-HEV battery to allow the range to be maintained by widening of the state-of-charge (SOC) window to make more capacity available as capacity degrades.
 Others may choose to design for a beginning-of-life range, and account for degradation by warranting the battery to a specified degree of capacity retention over a specified period of time or distance travelled.
-In the latter case, the consumer is expected to understand that a potential reduction in electric range is to be expected during the life of the vehicle.
+In the latter case, the consumer is expected to understand that a potential reduction in electric range is to be expected during the lifetime of the vehicle.

 18. Despite the expected loss of electric range and battery capacity retention over time, regulatory practice does not uniformly account for it.
 For example, US EPA range labelling rules for PEVs and OVC-HEVs effectively treat driving range as a beginning-of-life criterion, by measuring range at beginning of-life and omitting any adjustment for future capacity degradation, while still accounting for some cold temperature and high speed operation.
 For OVC-HEVs, however, manufacturers are indirectly compelled to account for degradation in range, in that it directly affects the calculated in-use emissions later in life.
 OVC-HEV greenhouse gas (GHG) emissions are calculated using the SAE J1711 procedure, which accounts for utility factor, a function of all-electric range.
 If range degrades during useful life, the utility factor correction would change and thus, the calculated GHG emissions would increase.
 Because vehicles are considered noncompliant if their emissions exceed the certified emission level by more than 10 per cent during the useful life, manufacturers that do not factor capacity degradation into their OVC-HEV designs risk exceeding the GHG standards in-use.
 Accordingly, for OVC-HEVs, manufacturers typically use a combination of battery oversizing and an energy management strategy that provides for a consistent range throughout the useful life.

 19. A number of further measures are employed by manufacturers to limit battery degradation.
 These typically include, but are not limited to, the use of properly optimised battery management systems (BMS) and battery thermal management.
 BMS can reduce stress on the battery and prolong battery life by controlling some operations to protect the battery cells, maintain cell charge balancing and moderate the battery temperature.
 For example, BMS might control enhanced cooling systems, limit fast charging events through modulation of the charging current, control the available state of charge window, keep the cell voltages balanced, or reduce the maximum available torque as necessary to protect battery health.
 The inputs to BMS can include anything from ambient conditions and driver behaviour to individual cell metrics.
-Each manufacturer, vehicle, battery and cell could have unique and highly optimised BMS, that are updated and improved with every iteration.
-BMS are very complex and generally considered highly proprietary and should not be tampered with out of environmental and safety concerns.
+Each manufacturer, vehicle, battery and cell could have unique and highly optimised BMS, that are updated and improved with every iteration and even updated during the lifetime of a specific vehicle.
 Another important factor is the battery thermal management capability.
 While some batteries are only passively cooled by ambient air, others are actively cooled and heated by use of forced air, liquid coolant, or refrigerant, which leads to greater BMS control over battery operating temperature and hence longer life.